bitbybit-dev/bitbybit/packages/dev/threejs/README.md

-## Bit By Bit Developers library for BABYLONJS game engine
+## Bit By Bit Developers library for THREEJS game engine

 <img src="https://app.bitbybit.dev/assets/git-cover.png" alt="Picture showing bitbybit.dev platform">

-This project exposes 3D algorithms of Bit By Bit Developers platform through BABYLONJS game engine.
+This project exposes 3D algorithms of Bit By Bit Developers platform through THREEJS game engine.
 Code is open-sourced under MIT license.
 This library was previously intertwined in core package and is now separated.

 Visit https://bitbybit.dev to use our full cloud platform.